 The quintessential impertinent nature of the Sicilian nature has been captured perfectly by Verga’s language.
 It is intriguing to read and enter into the insidious way everyone talks and criticizes one another in irreverent small town chatter.

 The fate of the Malavoglia is tied to the destiny of their island, they are irrevocably connected to Sicily that any effort to move away or improve themselves is somehow doomed to fail.
-Their restlessness is subdued by their inevitability of their destiny to remain firmly in the village playing out their part in the insular life of Sicily.
+Their restlessness is subdued by the inevitability of their destiny to remain firmly in the village playing out their part in the insular life of Sicily.

 There is an exciting new translation of The House of the Medlar Tree (I Malavoglia) published by the University of California Press, translated by Raymond Rosenthal which I think would make a beautiful addition for anyone looking for additions to their library.

-D.H Lawrence was also a lover of Verga’s prose and translated his short stories as the Little Novels of Sicily, they are a little clumsy sounding but are readily available as part of Lawrence’s complete works on Amazon kindle.
+D.H Lawrence was also a lover of Verga’s prose and translated his short stories like the Little Novels of Sicily, they are a little clumsy sounding but are readily available as part of Lawrence’s complete works on Amazon kindle.

 (Image from Google images)